jbaudanza/rxnotifier/README.md

 ```

 The first event that is emitted is always 'ready'.
 This signals that the subscription to the channel is online and any new messages on the channel will be received.

+## Related

+If you're building an RxJs based application in node, you migth find these other modules handy:

+  - [rxremote](https://github.com/jbaudanza/rxremote) - Access Observables remotely via a WebSocket
+  - [rxeventstore](https://github.com/jbaudanza/rxeventstore) - Persist and query your data using the Event Sourcing pattern